Fix privacy for puppetclasses.

-#1 Updated by Jason Montleon over 1 year ago
+#1 Updated by Jason Montleon almost 7 years ago

 I agree with Brian's comments, both about moving Filter's to the group level and being able to restrict access to the the classes users can see and assign to nodes via filters.
 This came up in a discussion with our group today and the feeling was that this would be a great additional feature.
 Users are likely to end up needing access to multiple environments, but needing access to only a subset of classes in each.